Tymotex/Fractal-Percussion/README.md

-# Fractal-Percussion
+# Fractal Percussion
-Geometry and satisfying sound effects.
-Built with paper.js!
+Vector graphics and satisfying sound effects.
+Built with paper.js and howler.js.